titoBouzout/komodo-komodin-git/readme.md

 If the places sidebar is not loading, look if there is a syntax error into the file. ( "Tabs at the begging of each line should be spaces" )

 Done!

+NOTES:
+ - No changed files will show as is ( normal komodo icons )
+ - The "look for changes" executes every 5 seconds.

 </blockquote>

 Internals: